xingchenzhang/xingchenzhang.github.io/other_pages/fil.md

 [01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted by **ICRA2026**, which will be held in Vienna, Austria, on June 1-5, 2026.

 [01/2026] Welcome Yanlong to join FIL as a PhD student!
-Yanlong is funded by a QUEX joint PhD studentship.
+Yanlong is funded by a UQEX joint PhD studentship.

 [12/2025] Dr. Xingchen Zhang was awarded an **<span style="color: red;">UKRI AIRR Gateway project</span>** as the **<span style="color: red;">PI</span>**.
 This will give our lab access to one of the UK’s fastest artificial intelligence supercomputers (Dawn).